The 9 Best Gaming Keyboards in 2022

 - Integrated Features

-We then narrowed down our list to the top eight gaming keyboards, which you can find below.
+This allowed us to narrow down our list to the 9 best gaming keyboards, which you can read about below.

 At DiamondLobby, our goal is to be as completely transparent and honest with our findings so you can shop with utmost confidence.

 The products that we recommend today are what we believe to be the current best gaming keyboards on the market.

 When picking the products for this guide and review, we factored in the price, a number of important aspects when it comes to keyboards, market availability, and community feedback.